gokulnpc/gokulnpc/README.md

-Welcome to my GitHub Portfolio!
-This repository showcases my journey as a **blockchain developer**, **AI enthusiast**, and **software engineer**, highlighting the projects, skills, and accomplishments I’m most proud of.

 ## 📝 About Me
 I’m currently pursuing my **Master’s in Computer Science** at **NYU Tandon School of Engineering** and am passionate about leveraging technology to solve real-world challenges.
 With 1.5+ years of professional experience in **backend development** and **blockchain solutions**, I’ve built smart contracts, SDKs, APIs, and scalable web applications.
 I also actively participate in hackathons, collaborate with global teams, and explore cutting-edge advancements in Web3 and AI.